OpenNTI/nti.dataserver/docs/client_api.rst

 UserEnrollments
 ---------------

-The UserEnrollments API allows for retrieving user enrollents in the system.
+The UserEnrollments API allows for retrieving user enrollments in the system.
 The `CatalogEntryNTIID` value in these enrollment objects will map to NTIIDs found in the `ByTag` API and can be used in the `GrantAccess`/`RemoveAccess` APIs.

+UserEnrollments will have a user's status towards completion of the course (if enabled).
+The `CourseProgress` entry in the enrollment record will indicate a user's progress in the course.
+If the user has completed the course, there will be a `CompletedItem` entry on the `CourseProgress`.
+This entry will contain information on when the user completed the course, whether they did so successfully (`Success`), and whether they were awarded any credits for completing the course.
+The `CompletedItem` will also have a `AssignmentCompletionMetadata` entry that describes how the user did on each required assignment in the course.
+This will include information about whether they succeeded on the assignment (`Success`) and what the requirements for the assignment were.

 HTTP Endpoint: user object link with rel=`UserEnrollments`